 Jun 2015: CPHL Cambodia (Mirach) has signed a Project Cooperation Agreement for Offshore Block D with two subsidiaries of Landocean Energy Services.
 Three exploratory wells will be drilled in a 1+2 plan.

 Aug 2014: KrisEnergy has acquired Chevron Cambodia, operator of Block A in the Khmer basin in the Gulf of Thailand in water depths up to 80m.
 KrisEnergy will now hold 52.25% with MOECO (28.5%), GS Energy (14.25%) and CNPA (5%).
 Apsara Phase 1 is planned to include 24 wells on a platform with an FSO producing a peak of 10,000 bbls of oil per day.

 Feb 2014: Chevron's plans to develop Cambodia's offshore Block A in the Gulf of Thailand is still being delayed due to disagreements on taxation.
 A final investment decision for Block A is expected after an agreement on commercial terms and government approval of production permit are in place.
 Chevron has a 30 % interest in Block A and plans consist of a wellhead platform and an FSO.

 Nov 2013: The government is continuing talks with Chevron regarding the delayed Block A offshore project that would be Cambodia’s first indigenous hydrocarbon development.

 Sep 2012: The government intends to issue a licence to develop offshore Block A to Chevron by the end of 2012.
-Chevron discovered oil and gas resources in 2010 and hopes that development can begin in 2013 (Globalshift notes: this is unlikely under current conditions in Cambodia).
+Chevron discovered oil and gas resources in 2010 and hopes that development can begin in 2013 (Globalshift notes: this is unlikely in the short term under current conditions in Cambodia).
 The company has drilled 18 wells in the Block and will develop it under a production sharing contract.